-- The Bureau of Finance ensures scarce resources are spent effectively so the 65 program areas and 387 employees of IDPH can work to promote and protect the health of Iowans. - Centralizing administrative support services in the Bureau of Finance is an effective and efficient way to monitor and assure accountability in the use of taxpayer money.
+- The Bureau of Finance ensures scarce resources are spent effectively so the 65 program areas and 450 employees of IDPH can work to promote and protect the health of lowans. - Centralizing administrative support services in the Bureau of Finance is an effective and efficient way to monitor and assure accountability in the use of taxpayer money.

-- The Bureau of Finance provides all accounting, budgeting, contractual, and purchasing services for IDPH. - The Bureau works to improve the service contracting process by standardizing and simplifying procedures throughout the department. - Contractors use an electronic document library system for service contract management including the submission of requests for funding, execution of contractual documents, submission of required reports, and reimbursement requests.
+- The Bureau of Finance provides all accounting, budgeting, contractual, and purchasing services for IDPH. - The Bureau works to improve the service contracting process by standardizing and simplifying procedures throughout the department. - Contractors use lowaGrants.gov, an electronic grant management system, for service contract management including the submission of requests for funding, , submission of required progress reports, and reimbursement requests.